mauricemanktelow/Prep4Translit/README.md

 * Hebrew (U+0590-U+1FFE)
 * Syriac (U+0700-U+074F)

 These four are available via a drop down list.

-Users can specify their own unicode blocks by entering the values in rthe language block for transliterion.
+Users can specify their own unicode blocks by entering the values in the language block for transliterion.
 This can be either a set of single code points or a range as in the four standard sets above.

 ## Have a question or want to make a contribution